 - Beatnik: Norville stumbles drunk into a Beatnik juice and coffee bar on New Year's Eve.

-- Big Applesauce: The movie is set the late 50's New York City.
+- Big Applesauce: The movie is set in late-'50s New York City.

 - Big Damn Kiss: Timed right to the crescendo of the film's theme.